kaiusl/KLPlugins.DynLeaderboards/docs/docs/reference/properties.md

 <div class="props" markdown>

 {{ prop("Currentleaderboard", "1.0.0", ["all"], ty="string") }}
+: Name of the currently selected leaderboard in CamelCase format.
+See [the reference](leaderboards.md) for more info about what types are available.

+{{ prop("Currentleaderboard.DisplayName", "2.0.0", ["all"], ty="string") }}
-: Name of the currently selected leaderboard.
+: Properly formated name of the currently selected leaderboard.
 See [the reference](leaderboards.md) for more info about what types are available.

 {{ prop("FocusedPosInCurrentLeaderboard", "1.0.0", ["all"], defv="null", ty="int?") }}
 : Integer that shows the position of focused car in currently selected leaderboard.
 Note that it is 0 based like an